ShanRuisu/DogSimulator/README.md

     * If you're unlucky, the ATF will show up at your front door.
 And much to your despair, the ATF showing up at your front door will almost always (90%) result in the death of one of your dogs.
 However, rest assured, your dog will have a 10% chance to not be seen by the ATF when they appear.
+3. Sickness
+    * Your dog on any given day has a random chance to get sick.
+And since you live in the United States, it costs $30 to procure the medicine your dog needs to get well again.
+But if you cannot afford (or are not willing to pay) for the medicine, your dog will lose 35 health it is left untreated.
 1. Nothing Happens
     * There is a chance for simply nothing to happen to your dog.